peboson/NetworkProj/Proj2/lab5/README.md

 ##Graph cwnd

-gnuplot contains commands to graph cwnd data in one file called cwnd.png and can be ran with
+gnuplot contains commands to graph cwnd data in one file called cwnd.png and can be called with

 gnuplot gnuplot